-This is an initial public offering of shares of common stock of MiNK Therapeutics, Inc. We are selling 3,333,334 shares of our common stock.
-The initial public offering price is \$12.00 per share.
+This is an initial public offering of shares of common stock of MiNK Therapeutics, Inc. We are selling 4,000,000 shares of our common stock.
+The initial public offering price is expected to be between \$12.00 and \$14.00 per share.

-Our common stock has been approved for listing on the Nasdaq Global Market under the symbol "INKT."
+We have applied to list our common stock on the Nasdaq Global Market under the symbol "INKT."